Do you want to make a real difference to somebody's life?

-Wigan Council are currently looking for Volunteer Shared Lives Champions for local people who need support due to age, disability or illness.
-Adults who need support are carefully matched with Shared Lives Champions with shared interests, or simply someone they get along well with.
+Wigan Council are currently looking for Volunteer Shared Lives Carer for local people who need support due to age, disability or illness.
+Adults who need support are carefully matched with Shared Lives Carer with shared interests, or simply someone they get along well with.

-A champion is someone who opens up their home, life and heart to someone who needs support due to disability, age or illness.
-Our Shared Lives Champions must be over the age of 18 but there is not age limit, so this is a fantastic opportunity for people in retirement.
+A carer is someone who opens up their home, life and heart to someone who needs support due to disability, age or illness.
+Our Shared Lives Carer must be over the age of 18 but there is not age limit, so this is a fantastic opportunity for people in retirement.

 How does it work?

-A champion is carefully matched to someone needing support to be as independent as possible and achieve their dreams and aspirations.
+A carer is carefully matched to someone needing support to be as independent as possible and achieve their dreams and aspirations.